montasirazad/softnio-task/README.md

 # Assignment For Front-End Engineer – Fresher

+### Any external css library or framework is not used in both version.

 ## How to run

 First Login to the GitHub account to access this repository.